CriticalMalwareHacker/hackathon-prep/README.md

-To run the server
+To run the server,
-run a virutalenv
+create a virutalenv,
 and run it through flask